andrewfraley/magic_mapper/README.md

 ## Overriding App Buttons

-If you want to remap the app buttons, you must first uninstall the app you don't use (otherwise pressing the button will still launch that app, even with this script running).
-For example, if you wanted to replace the Amazon Prime button with Plex:
+If you wanted to replace the Amazon Prime button with Plex:

--   Uninstall the Prime app.
 -   Get the Plex app id by copying the included list_apps.py script to the TV.
     -   `wget https://raw.githubusercontent.com/andrewfraley/magic_mapper/main/list_apps.py`
     -   Run it with: